-Fit the Flue Gasket and Blanking Plate on the remaining free outlet and secure it, using 2 - M6 screws.
+Fit the Flue Gasket and Blanking Plate on the remaining free outlet and secure it, using 2 - M6 countersunk screws & nuts.

 Fire Bricks

 The Fire Bricks, in this appliance, are factory fitted.
 The following set of photos show the removal sequence that you will need to employ when servicing your Hunter stove.